implicityhq/Sleak/README.markdown

 ```
 x-sleak-application-id: <application-id>
 ```

+## Usage
+An example of how to use Sleak.

+### Token Set Up
+Each client gets an `application-id` and a `priate-key`.
+The `application-id` is sent with every request to identify the client.
+The `private-key` is used to sign the authentication digest.

+### Client Code
+Here is some of the code required to use Sleak on the client.

 #### Auth Digest
 The digest sent along with each request is hashed representation of the request params, application id, timestamp, and nonce.